-If you do go with fresh pumpkin buy a smaller one typically called a pie or sweet pumpkin.
+For fresh pumpkin, look for a smaller one typically called a pie or sweet pumpkin.
 Although you can cook the large, carving pumpkins, the smaller ones are sweeter and less grainy – much nicer for cooking and baking.

 Before setting to work on my own version, I checked out many other pumpkin butter recipes to see what commonalities I would find.
 It turns out that there is a basic formula: a few cups of cooked pumpkin purée (mashed pumpkin), spices, sweetener(s), and either lemon juice or apple cider vinegar for a tart element, simmered together for 10 minutes or more.
 Some recipes use other elements such as vanilla and such exotic spices as star anise (a beautiful, hard, star-shaped seed pod that has a subtle, licorice-like taste), but I decided to head for a more traditional pumpkin butter.
 My one slightly off-beat inclusion is fresh ginger instead of dry ginger powder, because I’m a fresh ginger-lover, candied or plain.